digitalcytometry/ecotyper/README.md

 For this section, we used a subset of the TCGA bulk samples from lung adenocarcinoma (LUAD), available in `example_data/bulk_lung_data.txt`, together with the sample annotation file `example_data/bulk_lung_annotation.txt`.

-The script used to perform recovery in scRNA-seq data is called `EcoTyper_recovery_bulk.R`:
+The script used to perform recovery in bulk data is called `EcoTyper_recovery_bulk.R`:

 ``` bash
 Rscript EcoTyper_recovery_bulk.R -h